 There are a variety of schools within the Association with differing philosophies and aims.
 Nine independent schools have a Principal/Headmaster who is a member of the Association of Heads of Independent Schools of Australia (AHISA).

-- 9 schools are affiliated to the Christian Education Network (CEN)
+- 9 schools are affiliated to the Christian Education National (CEN)

 - 3 schools are affiliated to the Anglican Church